 My time in commercial radio ran through most of the 1980’s.
-Most of it was spent presenting regular daily shows consisting of local information, local chat and music – the staple diet of local commercial broadcasting.
-A lot my time with the job of Head of Presentation.
+Much of it was spent presenting regular daily shows consisting of local information and music – the staple diet of local commercial broadcasting.
+A lot my time as Head of Presentation.

-However in 1986 I came up with an excuse to produce something quite adventurous.
+In 1986 I came up with an excuse to produce something quite different.

 It was the year that marked the 50th anniversary of regular British television broadcasting – indeed the first such transmissions in the world.